ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 For example, we might have 192GB of RAM available per node, but have a task that uses up to 10GB of RAM, and so we'd only be able to pack 19 copies of this task onto each of our compute nodes.

 If we instead had 10,000,000 tasks that each took 20 second to run this would still have a total run time of approx 6,000 node hours, the same requirement as the previous example.
-However, SLURM takes some time to schedule a job, allocate resources, and then clean up when the job completes.
+However, PBSPro takes some time to schedule a job, allocate resources, and then clean up when the job completes.
-This time is not that long (maybe 30 seconds), so if your job has a relatively short run time (few minutes) then this overhead becomes a significant overhead.
+This time is not that long (maybe 30 seconds), but if your job has a relatively short run time (few minutes) then this overhead becomes a significant overhead.
-In such cases we can pack our jobs such that we have 10,000 jobs running within a single job, but only 32 running at one time.
+In such cases we can pack our jobs such that we have 10,000 jobs running within a single batch job, but only 32 running at one time.
 This is a second form of job packing.

-In each of the above implementations the parallelism is being handled by a combination of SLURM and our batch job scripts.
+In each of the above implementations the parallelism is being handled by a combination of PBSPro and our batch job scripts.
 We don't need to have any knowledge of (or access to) the source code of the program that is actually doing the compute.

 ### Job packing with `xargs`